 The Physical Activities Complex is home to Athletics and Recreational Services.
 Waterloo’s male and female varsity teams – the Waterloo Warriors – are based here.
 You’ll also find Warrior Recreation, which offers more than 100 clubs, leagues, and instructional programs for all Waterloo students.

 Your status is part time if you take less than 60% of a full course load – at Waterloo that's 1 or 2 courses.

-A lounge by day and pub by night.
+A coffee shop by day and pub by night.
 POETS is an on-campus pub often frequented by Engineering students.